CINEMA AUDIT 2021 - AUSTRALIA

 ALGORITHM - definition: Website optimised technically & structurally for Google’s algorithm (which is frequently updated).

-3. Very little SEM traffic was monitored across the territory indicating that this is currently an under
+Quick Wins1.
+Invest in SEO Audit to fix technical and structural issues for better Google rankings.2.
+Compress images for better performance on mobile phones.3.
+Very little SEM traffic was monitored across the territory indicating that this is currently an under utilised channel

 ● Event Cinemas has the highest SEO Visibility from Search Engines, which leads to high traffic.